owainlewis/akka-http-cloudant/README.md

 # Akka HTTP Cloudant

-A pure Akka HTTP async client for IBM Cloudant.
+A functional async client for IBM Cloudant based on Akka HTTP.

 ## Example